 Ms. Natasha Earle-Young stated that in 2018, as part of State Executive Order 80, NCDOT was tasked with developing an Annual Resiliency Strategy Report and the NC General Assembly authorized funding for resiliency programming.
 One of the programs developed through these funds is the Flood Inundation Mapping and Alert Network (FIMAN-T).
 FIMAN-T is a state-wide system that allows local emergency response agencies to monitor and respond to active flood threats in real-time.
 As part of the NC Moves 2050 Plan, NCDOT will support community-based resiliency approaches.
 Secondary goals and objectives for these action steps were also developed that prioritizes enhanced coordination with MPOs.
 Ms. Earle-Young stated that 17 strategies were developed that will be enacted over the next 12 months as part of the resiliency program.
 One of these strategies is a vulnerability assessment of US 70 that will evaluate threats and recommend mitigation measures.
 Another strategy will be the requirement to incorporate resiliency considerations in MTP updates.
 Ms. Earle-Young shared a dashboard developed by NCDOT that displays the flood risk for primary roads across North Carolina.
-She also shared a flood simulator that can visualize flood scenarios caused by storm surges on the coast.
-These two databases are not available to the public.
-NCDOT has another data source, called Geotech Asset Management Database, that is available to the public.
-It highlights areas prone to landslide and rockfalls.
 The data in these dashboards can be incorporated into the MTP and CTP project selection and prioritization process.
-Ms. Earle-Young mentioned NCDOT is developing a flood inundation study of rail corridors across North Carolina.
+Ms. Earle-Young added NCDOT is developing a flood inundation study of rail corridors across North Carolina.
 The resiliency data is found on the NCDOT Making Transportation Resilient webpage.
 Ms. Earle-Young concluded her presentation by outlining next steps, which include finalizing resiliency policy, conducting benefit-cost analyses of resilience projects, and continuing internal and external collaborative opportunities for resiliency planning.
-Mr. Cy Stober thanked Ms. Earle-Young for her presentation and asked if the data from USGS is updated to reflect the current and changing flood risk.
-Ms. Earle-Young stated NCDOT has a rain-on-grid model that can pull in this other data and help predict future flood risk.
-Chair Trivedi thanked Ms. Earle-Young on behalf of the TCC for her informative presentation.
+There being no questions, Chair Williams thanked Ms. Earle-Young for her informative presentation.